Ravoxsg/A_chronology_of_deep_learning/README.md

 * *Gated Recurrent Units* were introduced in 2014:\
 [Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation](https://arxiv.org/pdf/1406.1078.pdf), Cho et al., 2014, ?, **2647 citations**

+* *Adam*, probably the most used optimizer, was described by Durk Kingma and Jimmy Ba that year:\
+[Adam: a method for stochastic optimization](https://arxiv.org/pdf/1412.6980.pdf), Kingma and Ba, 2014, ICLR, **9562  citations**

+* *Sequence-to-sequence* learning with neural nets revolutionized machine translation in 2014:\
+[Sequence to sequence learning with neural networks](http://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf), Sutskever et al., 2014, NIPS, **3747 citations**

 * Ian Goodfellow, while a PhD student in Bengio's group, discovered *Generative Adversarial Networks* - a completely new type of neural networks, that actually involves two networks:\
 [Generative Adversarial Networks](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf), Goodfellow et al., 2014, NIPS, **3501 citations**\
 Yann LeCun said that GANs *"were the most exciting idea in machine learning in the last ten years"*